csc-training/elements-of-hpc/parallel-computing-technical/cpu_vs_gpu.md

 networks are inherently highly parallel and as such are very well suited for GPUs, and in best cases GPUs are up to 30 times faster than CPUs.

-Even though the GPUs have had major role in high-performance computing for only a bit over ten years, using accelerators in supercomputers is nothing new.
+Even though the GPUs have had a major role in high-performance computing for only a bit over ten years, using accelerators in supercomputers is nothing new.
-Utilizing some type of co-processors to carry out part of the calculations has been an on and off going trend since 1960s.
-At the moment it looks like GPUs (or other types of accelerators) are here to say, but only time will tell.
+Utilizing some type of co-processors to carry out part of the calculations has been an on and off going trend since the 1960s.
+At the moment it looks like GPUs (or other types of accelerators) are here to stay, but only time will tell.

-Nvidia has traditionally been the most visible GPU vendor, both due to the performance of their hardware as well as due to the maturity of theri software development ecosystem.
+Nvidia has traditionally been the most visible GPU vendor, both due to the performance of their hardware as well as due to the maturity of their software development ecosystem.
 Recently also Intel and AMD have been active in designing GPUs for high-performance computing.
 The LUMI supercomputer will use AMD GPUs.